-Subject to the Investment Committee's oversight, Pat Brophy and Neil Shah are the Fund's portfolio managers and are primarily responsibility for management of the Fund's investment portfolio.
-Mr. Brophy has served the Fund in this capacity since it commenced operations and Mr. Shah has served the Fund in this capacity since April 2023.
+Pat Brophy, Neil Shah, and Jason Brooks are the Fund's portfolio managers and are primarily responsibility for management of the Fund's investment portfolio.
+Mr. Brophy has served the Fund in this capacity since it commenced operations and Mr. Shah has served the Fund in this capacity since April 2023 and Mr. Brooks has served the Fund in this capacity since June 2025.
 Because a portfolio manager may manage assets for other pooled investment vehicles and/or other accounts (including institutional clients, pension plans and certain high net worth individuals) (collectively, "Client Accounts"), or may be affiliated with such Client Accounts, there may be an incentive to favor one Client Account over another, resulting in conflicts of interest.
 For example, affiliates of the Adviser may, directly or indirectly, receive fees from Client Accounts that are higher than the fee it receives from the Fund, or they may, directly or indirectly, receive a performance-based fee on a Client Account.
 In those instances, a portfolio manager may have an incentive to not favor the Fund over the Client Accounts.
 The Adviser has adopted trade allocation and other policies and procedures that it believes are reasonably designed to address these and other conflicts of interest.